AqwamCreates/DataPredict/docs/index.md

 # Welcome to Aqwam's DataPredict™ Library!

+This library was developed solo over more than 2 years (4000+ hours), which would exceed $200,000 USD in industry costs.
+Additionally, it requires near PhD-level knowledge to build and test all the models in this library.
+To all indie devs who just starting their business, feel free to use it without burning away your money!

 By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms And Conditions](TermsAndConditions.md).
 In short:

 * Public attribution is required when using this library.